dougeby/IntuneDocs/intune/wi-fi-settings-import-windows-8-1.md

 4. In **Platform**, select **Windows 8.1 and later**.
 5. In **Profile type**, select **Wi-Fi import**.
 6. Configure the following settings:
     - **Connection name**: Enter a name for the Wi-Fi connection.
 This name is displayed to end users when they browse available Wi-Fi networks.
     - **Profile XML**: Select the browse button, and choose the XML file that contains the Wi-Fi profile settings you want to import.
     - **File contents**: Shows the XML code for the configuration profile you selected.
 7. When you're done, select **OK** > **Create** to save your changes.
 The profile is created and is shown in the profiles list.

 ## Next steps

+The profile is created, but it's not doing anything.
+Next, [assign this profile](device-profile-assign.md).

+## More resources

 [Wi-Fi settings overview](wi-fi-settings-configure.md), including other available platforms.